 Harris County Juvenile Defense Attorney

-The Gonzalez Law Group defends juveniles across Harris County in communities that include Houston, Pearland, Pasadena, Deer Park, Webster and many more.
+The Gonzalez Law Group, PLLC defends juveniles across Harris County in communities that include Houston, Pearland, Pasadena, Deer Park, Webster and many more.

 - Possession of Alcohol by a Minor